kfjahnke/envutil/README.md

 become visible.
 If you only pass 'degree', the spline will be set up as an interpolating spline, meaning it will yield precisely the same pixel values as the input when evaluated at discrete coordinates.
-This requires prefiltering of the spline coefficients with a prefilter of the same degree as the spline.
+This requires prefiltering of the spline coefficients with a prefilter of the same degree as the spline, which is done by default.
 If you pass a different prefilter degree, the coefficients are prefiltered *as if* the spline degree were so, whereas the evaluation is done with the given degree.
-You can use this to produce smoother output (lower prefilter degree than spline degree) or to sharpen them (higher prefilter degree than spline degree).
+You can use this to produce smoother output (lower prefilter degree than spline degree) or to sharpen it (higher prefilter degree than spline degree).
 A disadvantage of interpolating splines is that they will produce ringing artifacts if the input signal isn't band-limited to half the Nyquist frequency.
 With raw images straight from the camera this is usually